CanadianCaleb/WritingBotPython/README.md

 is repetition, to prevent phrases like "of the of the of the of the of the"

-The program does not gramatical corrections whenever running.
+The program does not do gramatical corrections whenever running.